runvnc/json-update/README.md

 This is a simple way to update (or load) a JSON file.
 If the JSON file does not exist it will be created (along with a directory structure if those directories don't exist yet).

-Uses underscore to extend existing JSON data with the object you specify, overwriting anything with an existing property and adding properties if they are new.
+Uses lodash to merge existing JSON data with the object you specify, overwriting anything with an existing property and adding properties if they are new.

 `npm install json-update`